MachineCreation/js_API/Read_Me.txt

             5. $ node proxy.js

+            6. navigate to proxy.js and enter your API key on line 13

-            6. launch live server normally
+            7. launch live server normally

     It is also worth noting that in /js/main.js on line 22 there is an ability to set refresh rate to every 5 seconds.
 Feel free to try it if you'd like but please comment it back out when you are satisfied.
 I only have so many